 Maintaining Consistent Paint Layers

 Using the HV 30 gun at 25 psi will help you achieve a smooth application.
 Apply the paint in a Halfmoon blend pattern to promote consistency.
-This pattern helps to prevent sand piling and guarantees an even coat.
+This pattern helps to prevent piling sand and guarantees an even coat.

 Common Mistakes to Avoid